awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 Solution](#deploying-the-solution) which affect the behaviour of the solution in terms of data retention and performance:

-* `AthenaConcurrencyLimit`: Increasing the number of concurrent queries that should be executed will decrease the total time spent performing the Find phase.
+- `AthenaConcurrencyLimit`: Increasing the number of concurrent queries that should be executed will decrease the total time spent performing the Find phase.
 You should not increase this value beyond your account Service Quota for concurrent DML queries, and should ensure that the value set takes into account any other Athena DML queries that may be executing whilst a job is running.
-* `DeletionTasksMaxNumber`: Increasing the number of concurrent tasks that should consume messages from the object queue will decrease the total time spent performing the Forget phase.
+- `DeletionTasksMaxNumber`: Increasing the number of concurrent tasks that should consume messages from the object queue will decrease the total time spent performing the Forget phase.
-* `QueryExecutionWaitSeconds`: Decreasing this value will decrease the length of time between each check to see whether a query has completed.
+- `QueryExecutionWaitSeconds`: Decreasing this value will decrease the length of time between each check to see whether a query has completed.
 You should aim to set this to the "ceiling function" of your average query time.
 For example, if you average query takes 3.2 seconds, set this to 4.
-* `QueryQueueWaitSeconds`: Decreasing this value will decrease the length of time between each check to see whether additional queries can be scheduled during the Find phase.
+- `QueryQueueWaitSeconds`: Decreasing this value will decrease the length of time between each check to see whether additional queries can be scheduled during the Find phase.
 If your jobs fail due to exceeding the Step Functions execution history quota, you may have set this value to low and should increase it to allow more queries to be scheduled after each check.
-* `ForgetQueueWaitSeconds`: Decreasing this value will decrease the length of time between each check to see whether the Fargate object queue is empty.
+- `ForgetQueueWaitSeconds`: Decreasing this value will decrease the length of time between each check to see whether the Fargate object queue is empty.
   If your jobs fail due to exceeding the Step Functions execution history quota, you may have set this value to low.
-* `JobDetailsRetentionDays`: Changing this value will change how long records job details and events are retained for.
+- `JobDetailsRetentionDays`: Changing this value will change how long records job details and events are retained for.
 Set this to 0 to retain them indefinitely.

 The values for these parameters are stored in an SSM Parameter Store String Parameter named `/s3f2/S3F2-Configuration` as a JSON object.
 The recommended approach for updating these values is to perform a [Stack Update](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-direct.html) and change the relevant parameters for the stack.

-It is possible to [update the SSM Parameter][Updating an SSM Parameter] directly however this is not a recommended approach. **You should not alter the structure or data types of the configuration JSON object.**
+It is possible to [update the SSM Parameter][updating an ssm parameter] directly however this is not a recommended approach. **You should not alter the structure or data types of the configuration JSON object.**

 Once updated, the configuration will affect any **future** job executions.
 In progress and previous executions will **not** be affected.
 The current configuration values are displayed when confirming that you wish to start a job.